kentoj/jenkins-pipeline-course/course-subject-ideas.md

 - How to copy artifacts from another project.
 - How to send files over SSH.
 - How to execute scripts over SSH
+- Jenkinsfile DLS Groovy (and Kotlin?)
+- Integrations (pushing artifacts to S3)